 Mr. Wyss holds a master's degree in electrical engineering from the Swiss Federal Institute of Technology Zurich (ETH) and a Finance for Executives diploma from INSEAD in Singapore.
 From 1995 to 1997 he was a research assistant and project manager at ETH.
 In 1997, he co-founded u-blox AG.

-Unlisted companies: Jean-Pierre Wyss is a member of the board of Ardo Medical AG, Switzerland.
+Other positions or consultancy agreements Unlisted companies: Jean-Pierre Wyss is a member of the board of Ardo Medical AG, Switzerland.

 Andreas Thiel